Theory

 \[ \int dE' \delta(E' - \hat{H}) T_n(E') = \sum\limits_i \int dE' \delta(E' - \hat{H}) T_n(E') \lvert i\rangle \langle i\rvert = \sum\limits_i T_n(E_i) \lvert i\rangle \langle i\rvert = T_n(\hat{H}). \] The expansion of the density of states in terms of Chebyshev moments is then

-\[ \begin{aligned} \rho(E) &= \sum\limits_n \mu_n T_n(E_n) \\ \mu_n &= \langle n\rvert T_n(\hat{H}) \lvert n\rangle . \end{aligned} \] This expression, though exact, is not particularly convenient, since it requires knowing all single-particle eigenfunctions \(\lvert n\rangle \).
-This would defeat the purpose of any other calculation, since the knowledge of these eigenstates and the corresponding eigenvalues defines any property of the system 2.
-Nonetheless, the form presented above is used in our code to evaluate specific matrix elements of functions of the Hamiltonian, e.g. Green’s function matrix elements in the site basis, for which only a single evaluation is necessary.
+\[ \begin{aligned} \rho(E) &= \sum\limits_n \mu_n T_n(E_n) \\ \mu_n &= \langle n\rvert T_n(\hat{H}) \lvert n\rangle . \end{aligned} \] This expression, though exact, is not particularly convenient, as it requires knowledge of all single-particle eigenfunctions \(\lvert n\rangle \).
+This would defeat the purpose of any other calculation, since knowledge of these eigenstates and their corresponding eigenvalues defines any property of the system 2.
+Nonetheless, the form presented above is used in our code to evaluate specific matrix elements of functions of the Hamiltonian - e.g., Green’s function matrix elements in the site basis, for which only a single evaluation is necessary.
 Fortunately, the calculation of the trace can be approximated in an efficient and accurate way through a stochastic evaluation 3 4.
-In this approach, the trace of a general single particle operator \(\hat{A}\) is approximated as
+In this approach, the trace of a general single-particle operator \(\hat{A}\) is approximated as

 \[ {\rm Tr}[ \hat{A} ] \simeq \sum\limits_{r=1}^R \langle r\rvert \hat{A} \lvert r\rangle ,\]

-where the set of \({\lvert r\rangle }\) is a set of random states constructed from independent identically distributed random coefficients with zero mean.
-The vectors are normalized to 1, which ensures that the random vectors can indeed be considered states for all that concerns our calculations.
-This means, though, that when evaluating quantities such as the density of states, the average over the random states will be normalized to 1 instead of to the number of particles.
-Regarding accuracy, it has been shown 5 that the error of the approximation is proportional to \(1/\sqrt{N R}\), with N the size of the system and R the number of random vectors in the stochastic evaluation.
-This works in our favor as the accuracy increases with the system size, so much so that for a system with a billion sites, averaging over only a few \((<5)\) states is sufficient for most purposes 6: in this case \(1/\sqrt{N R} \lesssim 10^{-9}\).
+where the set of \({\lvert r\rangle }\) consists of random states constructed from independent and identically distributed random coefficients with zero mean.
+The vectors are normalized to 1, which ensures that they can indeed be considered states for the purpose of our calculations.
+This means, however, that when evaluating quantities such as the density of states, the average over the random states will be normalized to 1 rather than to the number of particles.
+In terms of accuracy, it has been shown 5 that the error of the approximation is proportional to \(1/\sqrt{N R}\), where N is the system size and R is the number of random vectors employed in the stochastic evaluation.
+This works in our favor, as the accuracy increases with the system size - so much so that, for a system with a billion sites, averaging over only a few \((<5)\) states is sufficient for most purposes 6: in this case \(1/\sqrt{N R} \lesssim 10^{-9}\).

 Kubo formula for the conductivity

 For the analysis of linear response, we use a method based on the Kubo formula.
-In this context, we will focus on the case of responses to electrical signals.
-According to the Kubo formula, the response of an operator \(\hat{A}\) to a zero-frequency (DC) perturbation is
+In this context, we focus on the case of responses to electrical signals.
+According to the Kubo formula, the response of an operator \(\hat{A}\) to a zero-frequency (DC) perturbation is givem by

 \[ \langle \hat{A} \rangle = \Omega \lim\limits_{\tau, t \rightarrow \infty} \int^t_0 dt' e^{-t'/\tau }\int^\beta_0 d\beta' {\rm Tr}\left[ \hat{\rho}_{\rm eq} \hat{A}(0) \hat{\mathbf{J}}(-t' - i \hbar \beta') \right] \cdot \mathbf{E_0}, \]